browserengineering/book/book/scripts.md

     return out
 ```

-We\'re helped out here by some of the nice features of DukPy.
-For
-example, `css_selector` can throw errors, so the function we register
-can crash.
-But in that case DukPy will turn our Python-side exception
-into a JavaScript-side exception in the web script we are running, which
-can catch it or do something else.
-However, if you run this code, you
+With these minimal changes, `querySelectorAll` finds the matching
+elements.
+However, if you actually try calling the function from
-will likely see an error like this:[^7]
+JavaScript, you'll see an error like this:[^7]

 ``` {.example}
 _dukpy.JSRuntimeError: EvalError: